micheleangioni/message-board/readme.md

 ### Managing posts

+To create a new Post use the createPost() method

-Use the `createPost(MbUserInterface $user, MbUserInterface $poster = NULL, $messageType = 'public_mess', $text, $banCheck = true)` method to create a new post.
+    createPost(MbUserInterface $user, MbUserInterface $poster = null, $categoryId = null, $text, $banCheck = true)

  - $user and $poster are instances of your User model (which must implement the MbUserInterface) of the owner of the message board where the post will be posted and the poster.
-If a use writes a post on his/her own messageboard, use the same User instance of both first and second parameters.
+If a User writes a post on his/her own messageboard, use the same User instance of both first and second parameters;
- - $messageType defines the type of the message will be posted and $text is the test of the post.
-Messages of type 'private_mess' are marked as unread by default.
-Other messages are datetime based (see below).
+ - $categoryId defines the Category of the Post;
+ - $text is the text of the message;
  - $banCheck states if a ban check on the poster user will be performed.

-Use the `getPost($idPost)` and `deletePost($idPost, MbUserInterface $user = NULL)` methods to respectively retrieve and delete a post.
+Use the `getPost($idPost)`, `updatePost($idPost, $text, MbUserInterface $user = null)` and the `deletePost($idPost, MbUserInterface $user = NULL)` methods to respectively retrieve, update and delete a Post.

-In the `deletePost` method, you can specify a User as second parameter.
+In the `updatePost` and `deletePost` methods, you can specify a User as second parameter.
 The system will check if the user has the rights (i.e. owns the Post or he/she has proper permissions (see below)) to delete it.
 If not it will rise a PermissionsException.

-The allowed message types can be customized in the `ma_messageboard.php` configuration file.
-If the given message type is not listed in the `message_types` array, an exception will be thrown.
-If the `message_types` array is empty, all message types will be allowed.

 ### Managing comments

+The `createComment(`) method can be used to create a new Comment

-Use the `createComment(MbUserInterface $user, $postId, $text, $banCheck = true)` method to create a new comment.
+    `createComment(MbUserInterface $user, $postId, $text, $banCheck = true)`

- - $user is an instance of your User model (which must implement the MbUserInterface) which will own the comment.
+ - $user is an instance of your User model (which must implement the MbUserInterface) which will own the comment;
- - $postId is the post where the comment belongs.
+ - $postId is the post where the comment belongs;
- - $text is the text of the comment.
+ - $text is the text of the comment;
  - $banCheck states if a ban check on the user will be performed.

-Use the `getComment($idComment)` and `deleteComment($idComment, MbUserInterface $user = NULL)` methods to respectively get and delete a comment.
+Use the `getComment($idComment)`, the `updateComment($idComment, $text, MbUserInterface $user = null)` and `deleteComment($idComment, MbUserInterface $user = NULL)` methods to respectively get, update and delete a Comment.

-In the `deleteComment` method, you can specify a User as second parameter.
+In the `updateComment` `deleteComment` methods, you can specify a User as second parameter.
 The system will check if the user has the rights (i.e. owns the Comment or he/she has proper permissions (see below)) to delete it.
 If not it will rise a PermissionsException.

 ### Managing likes

 Use the `createLike($idUser, $likableEntityId, $likableEntity)` method to add a like.

-$isUser is the User who gives the like. $likableEntity is the entity which is liked: 'post' and 'comment' are supported by default.
+ - $idUser is the User who gives the like. $likableEntity is the entity which is liked: 'post' and 'comment' are supported by default.
-$likableEntityId is the primary id of the entity which is liked.
+ - $likableEntityId is the primary id of the entity which is liked, i.e. a Post or a Comment.

 The `deleteLike($idUser, $likableEntityId, $likableEntity)` method works in the same way, but instead it deletes the like.